KarlJorgensen/Smart/README.md

 To build this, you will need a few things installed:

- * And operating system.
+ * An operating system.
 I use Debian GNU/Linux, but any decent Linux distribution should work just as well.
 For MacOS/Windows: Your mileage will vary, and might not be much at all.